akarczmarz2000/UCFDMP/assets/README.md

 Finally I'd like to supply a home page that ties this all together and with small samples of information to encourage users to venture further to find out more.

 ##Version Overview

+###v0.42 - Contact Complete
+Change social links font size at media breakpoint for tablet for a better list appearance Change to the colum size of the achievement section for better fit on tablet and downwards in screen size Added a image of the fan forum
+Added some blurb about action taken towards any violations of privacy and for any bullying or simular conduct Added a link with the image and the blurb above the fan forum photo with a link to the fan forum I choose a link to an already established hosting site for the forum to save the file size for the page for better loading, also the dedicated server for that is better.
+It will ensure no matter how big it gets it should run okay

 ###v0.41 - Peer Review and Response
 I have noted there suggestions and made changes based on these notes